Asbestos Exposure in Ship Repair

 - Firefighting gear

-Asbestos is also often found in repair materials that workers used, like glues, sealants, and putties, and in the tools they used to make repairs.
+Asbestos is also often found in repair materials, such as glues, sealants, and putties, and in the tools workers used to make repairs.

 How Do Ship Repair Workers Get Exposed to Asbestos?